-Brexit bill: Lords pass landmark legislation on leaving EU - BBC News
+Parliament clears way for Brexit talks

 The bill is expected to receive Royal Assent and become law on Tuesday.

-The BBC's Laura Kuenssberg said this would leave Theresa May free to push the button on withdrawal talks.
+This means Theresa May is free to push the button on withdrawal talks - now expected in the last week of March.

-The prime minister could theoretically invoke Article 50, which formally starts the Brexit process, as early as Tuesday.

-However, Downing Street sources have said this will not happen this week and the PM is expected to wait until the end of the month to officially notify the EU of the UK's intention to leave, thus beginning what is expected to be a two-year process.
+Ms Sturgeon said she wanted a vote to be held between autumn 2018 and spring 2019 - but there is speculation that Mrs May will reject the idea of the referendum being held before the Brexit process is completed.

+That Brexit process is set to take two years from when Mrs May invokes Article 50, which formally gives the EU notice of the UK's intention to leave.

-"Parliament has today backed the government in its determination to get on with the job of leaving the EU," Brexit Secretary David Davis said.
+Brexit Secretary David Davis said.
 "We are now on the threshold of the most important negotiation for our country in a generation."

-The EU Withdrawal Bill was passed unamended after peers voted by 274 votes to 118 not to challenge the Commons again over the issue of whether Parliament should have a veto on the terms of exit.
+The EU Withdrawal Bill was passed unamended late on Monday after peers voted by 274 votes to 118 not to challenge the Commons again over the issue of whether Parliament should have a veto on the terms of exit.

-The House of Lords had already agreed not to reinsert guarantees over the status of EU residents in the UK back into the bill after they were rejected by MPs, with the government winning the vote by a margin of 274 votes to 135.
+The House of Lords also agreed not to reinsert guarantees over the status of EU residents in the UK into the bill, with the government winning the vote by a margin of 274 votes to 135.

+Later analysis of the division list for the first Lords vote on EU citizens' rights to remain in the UK showed that 25 Labour peers sided with the Lib Dems, including former cabinet minister Lord Mandelson.

 Earlier, the government had comfortably won votes on the issues in the Commons, with only a handful of Tory MPs rebelling.